breezy-team/loggerhead/docs/index.rst

 Hacking
 -------

-To run loggerhead tests, you will need the package python-nose, and run in the loggerhead directory:
+To run loggerhead tests, you will need to install the package ``python-nose``, and run its :command:`nosetests` script in the loggerhead directory:

 .. code-block:: sh

     nosetests

 License
 -------